huggingface/blog/intel-sapphire-rapids.md

 We first create the master node by launching an `r7iz.metal-16xl` instance with an Ubunutu 20.04 AMI (`ami-07cd3e6c4915b2d18`) and the security group we created earlier.
 This AMI includes Linux v5.15.0, but Intel and AWS have fortunately patched the kernel to add AMX support.
 Thus, we don't need to upgrade the kernel to v5.16.

-Once the instance is running, we ssh to it and check with `lscpu` that AVX512-FP16 and AMX are indeed supported.
+Once the instance is running, we ssh to it and check with `lscpu` that AMX are indeed supported.
 You should see the following in the flags section:

 ```
-amx_bf16 avx512_fp16 amx_tile amx_int8
+amx_bf16 amx_tile amx_int8
 ```

 Then, we install native and Python dependencies.